What is a Mental Health Adviser (MHA)?

 The provision of mental health and wellbeing services tends to vary for each University but usually includes Student Support/Welfare services which are staffed by mental health professionals.
 This may include Mental Health Advisers, Disability Advisers, Mental Health Mentors, Wellbeing Advisers and Counsellors.

-The role of a Mental Health Adviser is to support students who may be experiencing emotional or psychological distress or personal difficulties.
-Whilst the job title and remit of their role may differ across each University, typically, a Mental Health Adviser will be able to co-ordinate support for students with mental health difficulties and act as a point of contact for the duration of their studies.
+The role of a MHA is to support students who may be experiencing emotional or psychological distress or personal difficulties due to a Mental Health Condition.
+Whilst the job title and remit of their role may differ across each University, typically, a MHA will be able to co-ordinate support for students with mental health conditions and act as a point of contact for the duration of their studies.
+They will normally have a professional background such as Psychiatric Nursing, Occupational Health or Social Work and/or extensive experience of supporting people with long-term mental health conditions.

 How Can they Support Me?

-Mental Health Advisers may work alongside the disability services or counselling services, but it is not their role to be a counsellor.
-A Mental Health Adviser will be able to support and encourage you to consider your rights and think about any additional resources which may help you to access education.
+Mental Health Advisers may work alongside the disability services or counselling services, but their role is very different to a counsellor.
+The focus of the role is to support students in managing the impact of their mental health condition during their time at University, removing barriers to successful study.
+A MHA will be able to support and encourage you to consider your rights and think about any additional resources which may help you to access education.

-How do I find about my University Support Services?
+How do I find about University Support Services?

 Become a Member